js637496/Nord_Vpn_IP_Tumbler/README.md

 Bash script that cycles connections to 1800+ US Nord VPN servers on a set interval.
 Installs nordvpn cli if not already present.

-1st argument sets interval duration in seconds.
+1st argument sets interval duration in seconds, defaults to 10s.

   bash nordvpn_tumbler.sh 15